Top Things to Do in Spain

 La Alhambra, Granada

 Nothing can prepare you for the Moorish grandeur of Andalusia's greatest monument.
-The palace is set around sumptuous courtyards and gardens complete with bubbling fountains and magnificent statues.
+The palace unfolds in a series of sumptuous courtyards and gardens, with softly playing fountains and delicate stone tracery and exquisite motifs in ceramic tile.

-Toledo—El Greco's city—an hour southwest of Madrid, is often described as Spain's spiritual capital, and past inhabitants—including Jews, Romans, and Muslims—have all felt its spiritual pull.
-This open-air museum of a city on a ridge high above the Río Tajo is an architectural tapestry of medieval buildings, churches, mosques, and synagogues threaded by narrow, cobbled streets and squares.
+El Greco's city (the fourth centenary of his death is 2014), an hour southwest of Madrid, is often described as Spain's spiritual capital, and past inhabitants—including Jews, Romans, and Muslims—have all felt its pull.
+Perched on a ridge above the Río Tajo, Toledo is a tapestry of medieval buildings, churches, mosques, and synagogues threaded by narrow, cobbled streets and squares.

 La Sagrada Família, Barcelona

 The symbol of Barcelona, Antoni Gaudí's extraordinary unfinished cathedral should be on everyone's must-see list.
-The pointed spires, with organic shapes that resemble honeycombed stalagmites, give the whole city a fairy-tale quality.
+The iconic pointed spires, with organic shapes that resemble honeycombed stalagmites, are visible from almost any point in the city and it’s well worth taking a tour round them if you’re fit and don’t mind heights.

 All swooping curves and rippling forms, the architecturally innovative museum—one of Frank Gehry's most breathtaking projects—was built on the site of the city's former shipyards and inspired by the shape of a ship's hull.
-The Guggenheim's cachet is its huge spaces: there's room to stand back and admire works in the permanent collection, such as Richard Serra's monumental steel forms; sculpture by Miquel Barceló and Eduardo Chillida; and paintings by Anselm Kiefer, Willem de Kooning, Mark Rothko, and Jim Dine.
+The Guggenheim's cachet is its huge spaces: there's room to stand back and admire works such as Richard Serra's monumental steel forms; sculpture by Miquel Barceló and Eduardo Chillida; and paintings by Anselm Kiefer, Willem de Kooning, and Mark Rothko.

 Museo del Prado, Madrid